sfc-aqua/quisp/doc/running-demos.md

 2 Every node picks a random partner
 ```

+Make sure you check the "Use this value for all similar parameters"
+tick box, or you'll have to set it for every individual node in the
+network.
+This value is read and used inside the "application" running
+on each EndNode, in `modules/Application.cc`.

 ## What the Heck am I Looking At?

 If you are running a simulation properly, you will see two or more